 Knowing the piste map is key to aligning your ability to a ski destination.
 The level of the slope is a good indicator of the right run for you.
 Our ski experts have created a guide to ski resorts with the most green and blue runs.
 If you’re a beginner or early intermediate this list is perfect for you.

 Connected to the Paradiski ski area, La Plagne is a ski resort with some of the most blue runs.
 If you’re a beginner or early intermediate you can enjoy 170km of blue pistes during your stay.
-This ski resort has something for everyone so it’s ideal for families and mixed ability groups.
+This ski resort has something for everyone so it offers an ideal for families and mixed ability groups.
 Levasset blue is a 5.2km blue run that is wide open and flat.
 A great part of the piste map, to take your time down the mountain and admire the views.

 One of the more luxurious ski resorts in the Arlberg ski area, Lech has some great easy pistes to try.
 The ski resort has some of the most blue runs with 133km worth to explore.
 The Austrian ski resort has a wide variety of terrain, perfect for mixed ability groups.
 If you want a long cruise, take the blue 200 heading from Lech to Oberlech through to the main village.
 It’s a gentle slope with stunning views as you head down.